 Disposal of processed water does not require a Technical Specification change.
-NRC approval of the disposal option selected by GPU Nuclear is required by Technical Specification 3.9.13; accordingly, this evaluation is submitted to obtain that approval.
-In addition, at the request of the NRC staff and to clarify the current license conditions, Technical Specification Change Request number 56 has been submitted to delete the prohibitions on disposal of the AGW as presently stated in Specification 3.9.13.
+NRC approval of this disposal option was granted by License Amendment No. 35 as implemented by Technical Specification 3.9.13.
 Further, the effluent release analyses performed in support of this evaluation demonstrate that the effluents from the proposed process water disposal system are well within the limits imposed by Appendix B to the TMI-2 Technical Specifications.
 Therefore, no changes to the TMI-2 Technical Specifications are required.